nikMichel/StayPositiveAPI/README.md

 ## Testing

-By running the `tests/testPostiveRequest.py` file we can test the API is working
+In the `tests` directory there is the `testPostiveRequest.py` file that we can use to test that the API is working

-By running the `python3 tests/testPostiveRequest.py`

-Should give us the following response
+When run we should get the following response

 ```{"input": "It would be <blank> to work for Persado"}
 {